Keyfacts:

 Milestones / production timeline:

-Some hero features like the checkpoint system and player guidance via tooltips got implemented very late in the process.
-As they impacted the Naddis and Utburdurs behavior, testing became increasingly difficult.
-To reduce risks, both were reduced in complexity to detach them from each other.
-In the simplified versions, the Utburdur purely served a decorative and atmospheric purpose.
-The Naddis final behavior consisted of walking the active path, hunting the player if his awareness was maxed out or returning to his route, if he lost track of the player.
+Some hero features, such as the checkpoint system and the tooltip guidance, were implemented very late in the process.
+As they affected the behavior of Naddis and Utburdur, testing became increasingly difficult.
+To reduce the risk, the complexity of both was reduced to separate them from each other.
+In the simplified versions, the Utburdur served a purely decorative and atmospheric purpose.
+The final behavior of the Naddi was to follow the active path, chasing the player when his attention was exhausted, or returning to his route when he lost track of the player.

 Level two:

-As a game design hybrid, I was responsible for designing and setting up a second level.
-A clear requirement was the creation of an optical different biom, without majorly increasing the artist’s load by using current assets.
-Since level one takes place at the flooded beach on different tiny islands, level two takes place on the cliffs towards the inner land, divided by canyons and a few rivers.
-Instead of fishing huts and boats, abandoned farms, camps, carriages and ruins defined the different regions.
+As a game design hybrid, I was responsible for the design and creation of a second level.
+A clear requirement was to create a visually different biom without increasing the artist’s workload too much by using existing assets.
+As the first level takes place on a flooded beach on several small islands, the second level is set on the cliffs towards the interior, divided by canyons and a few rivers.
+Instead of fishing huts and boats, abandoned farms, camps, wagons and ruins define the different regions.

-As the former mentioned changes became necessary, testing and polishing level two had to be cut completely due to prioritizing.
+Due to the changes mentioned above, the testing and polishing of level two had to be completely cut due to priorities.

 Critters:

-We also intended, to underline the quiet environment and lack of humans with critters like crabs, mice and harmless birds.
-They should have had mostly decorational value, only triggering the Naddis nature sense of intended disturbance.
+We also wanted to emphasise the quiet environment and the absence of humans with critters such as crabs, mice and harmless birds.
+They were meant to be mostly decorative, and only trigger the Naddis‘ natural sense of deliberate disturbance.

 Player actions:

-Besides the option to sneak and reduce noise further, players were intended to collect and throw stones, to distract the Naddi or startle the Utburdur or critters.
-Forced to inspect the area, Naddis movement would enable players to perform loud actions or cross tighter spots.
+As well as the option of stealth and further noise reduction, players should collect and throw stones to distract the Naddi or scare the Utburdur or critters.
+Forced to inspect the area, the Naddi’s movement would allow players to perform loud actions or cross tight spots.

 Story:

-The current story of a child waking up after a day of fishing, during the darkest hours of the night, trying to find its way home, should have been expanded on.
-Besides the lore behind Naddi and Utburdur, the setting should have been represented via found pages of a journal or information the protagonist volunteered on encountering certain scenarios.
+The current story of a child waking up in the darkest hours of the night after a day of fishing and trying to find their way home should have been expanded.
+In addition to the lore behind Naddi and Utburdur, the setting should have been presented through found pages of a diary, or information volunteered by the protagonist upon encountering certain scenarios.